 |Mobile voucher accepted|

 Come with us on a Cinque Terre Day Trip from Florence.
 Explore the breathtaking coast in South Liguria, near the city of La Spezia.
-You will visit the main 5 terre towns - Manarola, Monterosso, Riomaggiore, and Vernazza, enjoying an unforgettable experience.
+You will visit 4 of the 5 seafaring villages - Manarola, Monterosso, Riomaggiore, and Vernazza, enjoying an unforgettable experience.
 This guided tour includes private bus transportation, train and ferry boat tickets.

-Have you ever heard about a little piece of paradise called the five lands?
+Have you ever heard about a little piece of paradise called the Cinque Terre?
 If you look for the Cinque Terre on map you will be able to locate them going a little further north from Tuscany.
 Cinque Terre towns are located between Genova and La Spezia.

 For many reasons, you won’t get there comfortably on a do-it-yourself trip.
 This unique landscape, suspended on steep cliffs overlooking the sea, is not that easy to reach.
 First of all, we are inside a natural park (Parco Nazionale delle Cinque Terre).
-Roads are twisted with speed limits and severe fines.
-Parking for your car is a few.
-While things to do in 5 Terre are many, having a dedicated guide can help you focus on the bests.
-Finding the best paths, the ones you desire.
-Walking on the most romantic trails or finding the most suggestive views, the one that you will bring forever with you.
+Roads are twisted with speed limits and severe rules.
+Parking for your car is limited.
+While there are many activities to do in Cinque Terre, having a professional guide can help you focus on the best ones.
+You will find the paths that suit you best, the ones that will arouse your curiosity and interest the most.
+You well be walking on the most romantic trails or finding the most suggestive views, for a memorable experience that you will end up carrying in your heart forever.

 You will meet our kind staff at Villa Costanza Tramvia 1 terminal, where the tour will begin.

 Coming from Florence we will pass through the northern part of Tuscany.
 After the province of Massa-Carrara, we will enter La Spezia province and Liguria region.